-If you are one of the many people in the U.S. planning to pop the big question this year, you might be wondering how you are going to pay for the engagement ring.
-According to The Knot, a wedding website, the average amount of money spent on an engagement ring is close to $6,000.
+If you are one of the many people in the U.S. planning to pop the big question this year, you might be wondering how you will pay for the engagement ring.
+According to The Knot, a wedding website, the average amount spent on an engagement ring is close to $6,000.

 You may not spend that much, but even if it is somewhere between $2,000 and $4,000, it will still be a major purchase.
 If you’re like most people who don’t have that kind of cash lying around, you will probably use a credit card.
 While that is not ideal, you can make it work to your advantage if you use the right credit card and the right strategy.
 Short of that, you could end up paying much more for the engagement ring than you wanted.

 Here’s how to determine whether you should use a credit card for an engagement ring.

 Be Careful Not to Max Out Your Available Credit

 If charging a $4,000 engagement ring to your credit card account is going to max out your credit utilization, you could be hurting your credit score for a while.
 If your total available credit is $8,000 and you charge $4,000, your credit utilization will be 50 percent.
 Anything above 30 percent will negatively impact your credit score.
 Ideally, you have plenty of available credit or you can qualify for a new credit card which would increase your available credit.

 Look for a Zero Percent Balance Transfer Card

 If you have good credit then you may be able to qualify for a zero percent balance transfer card.
 If you can qualify for one with a 12-month or longer introductory period, you could finance the ring with zero interest.
 Of course, this would only work if you have the means to pay the balance in full before the end of the promotional period; otherwise, you will end up paying the default interest rate retroactively on the entire balance.